dnkolegov/nist-wireguard/README.md

 - The code is experimental.
 You must not use this in production
 - The code is not audited
 - Breaking changes are expected

+## Cryptography
+The following cryptographic primitives are used:
+- AES-GCM-256
+- SHA384
+- P-521

 ## Quickstart